-Figures 5 and 6 show contour maps comparing the MET and CPSR experiments for 9 June 2008 18 UTC (Fig. 5) as well as the assimilated MOPITT and independent IASI CO retrievals (Fig. 6).
-Examination of the forecast maps in the upper panel and the forecast difference map (CPSR experiment minus MET experiment) in the lower left panel of Fig. 5 (defined as CPSR EX CO Del-Fcst) shows that assimilation of MOPITT CO retrievals increased the CO concentrations over some areas (southern California, southern Baja, and northern Atlantic east of New England) and decreased the concentrations over broader areas (mid- to northeastern United States, southeastern United States, and southern Gulf of Mexico).
+Figures 5 and 6 show contour maps comparing the MET and CPSR experiments for 9 June 2008, 18:00 UTC (Fig. 5), as well as the assimilated MOPITT and independent IASI CO retrievals (Fig. 6).
+Examination of the forecast maps in the upper panel and the forecast difference map (CPSR experiment minus MET experiment) in the lower left panel of Fig. 5 (defined as CPSR EX CO Del-Fcst) shows that assimilation of MOPITT CO retrievals increased the CO concentrations over some areas (southern California, southern Baja, and northern Atlantic east of New England) and decreased the concentrations over broader areas (central to northeastern United States, southeastern United States, and southern Gulf of Mexico).
 Comparison of the MOPITT CO retrievals in the upper panels of Fig. 6 (the assimilated retrievals) with Fig. 5 shows that the analysis and forecast impacts are generally consistent with the observations.
-Over southern Baja the MOPITT observations in Fig. 6 report CO on the order of 50 ppb while the forecast in Fig. 5 (the assimilation prior) reports CO on the order of 100 ppb.
-The assimilation increment 1 shows a CO reduction (consistent with the MOPITT observations) on the order of 50 ppb.
-Similarly, the increased CO in the 2 central United States, over Kansas and Nebraska and in the southeastern United States near Georgia, South Carolina, and 3 4 Virginia (highlighted by the analysis increment map in the lower right panel of Fig. 5) is consistent with relatively low CO in the prior when compared to the MOPITT observations.
-Comparison of the analysis increments, the assimilated MOPITT CO 5 retrievals, and the independent IASI CO retrievals (lower panels of Fig. 5 and Fig. 6) confirms that the assimilation of MOPITT 6 7 retrievals generally improved the analysis and forecast agreement with the IASI retrievals compared to the MET experiment.
-8 Over Baja MOPITT and to a lesser extend IASI in Fig. 6 report CO on the order of 50 ppb to 75 ppb.
-The assimilation prior (the CO forecast) in Fig. 5 has CO on the order of 125 ppb to 150 ppb.
-The corresponding increment is a CO reduction on the 10 order of 50 ppb.
-The IASI CO map in Fig. 5 also confirm adjustments over Oklahoma, Kansas, and Nebraska, and to a lesser extent to the east of Georgia, South Carolina, and Virginia.
+Over southern Baja, the MOPITT observations in Fig. 6 report CO on the order of 50 ppb, while the forecast in Fig. 5 (the assimilation prior) reports CO on the order of 100 ppb.
+The assimilation increment shows a CO reduction (consistent with the MOPITT observations) on the order of 50 ppb.
+Similarly, the increased CO in the central United States, over Kansas and Nebraska, and in the southeastern United States near Georgia, South Carolina, and Virginia (highlighted by the analysis increment map in Fig. 5d) is consistent with relatively low CO in the prior when compared to the MOPITT observations.
+Comparison of the analysis increments, the assimilated MOPITT CO retrievals, and the independent IASI CO retrievals (lower panels of Figs. 5 and 6) confirms that the assimilation of MO-PITT retrievals generally improved the analysis and forecast agreement with the IASI retrievals compared to the MET experiment.
+Over Baja, MOPITT and to a lesser extent IASI in Fig. 6 report CO on the order of 50 to 75 ppb.
+The assimilation prior (the CO forecast) in Fig. 5 has CO on the order of 125 to 150 ppb.
+The corresponding increment is a CO reduction on the order of 50 ppb.
+The IASI CO map in Fig. 5 also confirms adjustments over Oklahoma, Kansas, and Nebraska, and to a lesser extent to the east of Georgia, South Carolina, and Virginia.

 Figure 7 shows horizontal domain average vertical profiles for the MET and CPSR experiments compared against horizontal domain average profiles for MOPITT and IASI.
 The WRF-Chem profiles are plotted in retrieval space (after accounting for the averaging kernel and assimilation prior).
-Comparison of the model and MOPITT profiles (left two panels of Fig. 7) shows that the CPSR experiment generally draws the forecast and analysis profiles closer to MOPITT than does the MET experiment.
+Comparison of the model and MOPITT profiles (Fig. 7a) shows that the CPSR experiment generally draws the forecast and analysis profiles closer to MOPITT than does the MET experiment.
 The error bars are based on the ensemble uncertainty and suggest that those improvements are significant throughout the troposphere.
-The same comparisons with the IASI profiles (right two panels of Fig. 7) shows a different result: (i) in the upper (pressure (p) < 250 hPa) the MET experiment draws the forecast and analysis profiles closer to IASI than does the CPSR experiment, and (ii) for p > 250 hPa) the CPSR experiment draws the profiles closer to IASI.
+The same comparisons with the IASI profiles (Fig. 7b) show a different result: (i) in the upper troposphere (pressure (p) < 250 hPa), the MET experiment draws the forecast and analysis profiles closer to IASI than does the CPSR experiment, and (ii) for p > 250 hPa, the CPSR experiment draws the profiles closer to IASI.
 Here again, the error bars suggest that those changes are significant throughout the troposphere.
 The results from the comparison with IASI highlight the problem, previously discussed for the MOZAIC comparisons in Fig. 2, with assimilating the potentially biased MOPITT CO retrievals.
-To address that problem, we propose to discard the biased retrievals and assimilate the unbiased truncated retrieval profiles with the extended CPSR method described in Section 4.
+To address that problem, we propose to discard the biased retrievals and assimilate the unbiased truncated retrieval profiles with the extended CPSR method described in Sect.
+4.